Grilled Shrimp Salad with Corn & Avocado and Lime-Cilantro Dressing.

 GRILLED SHRIMP, CORN & AVOCADO SALAD IS PERFECT FOR ENTERTAINING

 This salad truly makes for a stunning presentation.

 Since it is wonderful served at room temperature, you can make all the components of the salad ahead of time and assemble just before guests arrive!

 Other wonderful shrimp recipes you might like are:

-This grilled shrimp salad, though, is without doubt, one of our most cherished recipes that we’ve ever made and we think you will love it, too!
+This grilled shrimp salad, though, is, without doubt, one of the most cherished recipes that we’ve ever made and we think you will love it, too!

 Grilled Shrimp, Corn & Avocado Salad with Lime-Cilantro Dressing